-When suffering from spinal stenosis, a multitude of treatments are used to alleviate the pain and discomfort associated with spinal stenosis, a narrowing of the lumbar or cervical spinal regions.
+When diagnosed with spinal stenosis, a multitude of treatments can be used to alleviate the pain and discomfort associated with the condition, which is a narrowing of the spinal canal in the lumbar or cervical spinal regions.
 When the channels through which your spinal cord and nerve roots travel become narrower, nerve tissue can be squeezed or compressed.
-Treatments of this condition may focus solely on reducing symptoms, or in more extreme cases, treatments may involve surgery to reverse the compression of the spine.
+Treatments of this condition may focus solely on reducing symptoms, but in more extreme cases treatments may involve surgery to reverse the compression of the spine.

-Spinal stenosis, if not properly diagnosed or treated, can lead to recurring pain which may limit a person’s daily activities such as the ability to work, travel, or exercise.
+Spinal stenosis, if not properly diagnosed or treated, can lead to recurring pain that may limit a person’s daily activities, such as the ability to work, travel or exercise.
 Visit both our spinal stenosis overview and diagnosing spinal stenosis pages for more details.

-If you believe your back or neck pain is due to spinal stenosis, contact your healthcare provider.
+If you believe your neck or back pain is due to spinal stenosis, contact your health care provider.
 He or she will be able to make a proper diagnosis by conducting a physical and neurological examination, and possibly order a CT scan or MRI.
-Your physician will also prescribe various spinal stenosis treatments including:
+Your physician may also prescribe various spinal stenosis treatments, including:

 - Over-the-counter medications like acetaminophen or ibuprofen to relieve pain and inflammation